Overview

 Benefits

-Promotes Townsville as a liveable, healthy and Clean & Green
+Promotes Townsville as a liveable, healthy and clean-green City.

-City.
-Promotes opportunity for healthy physical and recreational
+Promotes opportunity for healthy physical and recreational activities

-activities for Townsville residents.
-Assists to reduce traffic
+for Townsville residents.
+Assists to reduce traffic congestion

-congestion by promoting alternative transport.
-Assists to reduce
+by promoting alternative transport.
+Assists to reduce greenhouse

 Costs/Funding: